 The maths

-However, John needs to take inflation and investment costs into account.
-He subtracts 2% from this 8% figure, in line with the BoE’s inflation target, leaving him with a target 6% average “real return” each year.
-Adding up all of his investment costs (e.g. fees, trading and advice), moreover, John assumes this will average about 1.5% per year – leaving a 4.5% real return.
-He then applies this to his £400,000 pension pot.
-This suggests that he can withdraw £18,000 without eroding too much of its value in the years ahead.
+Remeber, you need to take inflation and investment costs into account.
+Subtract 2% from this 8% figure in line with BoE’s inflation target, leaving you with a target of 6% average “real return” target each year.
+Adding up all of your investment costs (e.g. fees, trading & advice), let’s also assume these fees will average around 1.5% a year – leaving a 4.5% real return.
+We then apply this to your £400,000 pension pot, this means you can withdraw £18,000 annually without eroding too much of your pension pot value in the years ahead.

 Removing pre-retirement costs

 £18,000 per year might not sound like a lot.
-However, for many people, their cost of living when they retire goes down.
-After all, the mortgage is likely to be fully repaid, commuting costs are no longer needed and your children (possibly!) have left home.
-Others, however, may need much more to sustain to enjoy a comfortable retirement lifestyle.
+However, on average, the annual spending of most people drops considerably in retirement.
+After all, your mortgage is likely to be fully repaid, commuting costs are no longer needed and your children (possibly!) have left home.
+You may need much more to sustain a comfortable retirement lifestyle.
 If so, there are other options you can consider, which include:

-- Delaying early retirement and working longer, to build up a bigger nest egg which could more realistically help you meet your retirement goals.
+- Delaying early retirement and working longer, to build up a larger nest egg which could help you meet your retirement goals.

 - Scale back on your desired lifestyle and retire earlier with the funds you have saved.